0xAX/linux-insides/Timers/timers-4.md

 Reclaim that the `timer_jiffies` field of the `tvec_base` structure represents the relative time when functions delayed by the given timer will be executed.
 So we compare these two values and if the current time represented by the `jiffies` is greater than `base->timer_jiffies`, we call the `__run_timers` function that defined in the same source code file.
 Let's look on the implementation of this function.

 As I just wrote, the `__run_timers` function runs all expired timers for a given processor.
-This function starts from the acquireing of the `tvec_base's`  lock to protect the `tvec_base` structure
+This function starts from the acquiring of the `tvec_base's`  lock to protect the `tvec_base` structure

 ```C
 static inline void __run_timers(struct tvec_base *base)